abdolence/secret-vault-rs/secret-value/README.md

 - `serde` for serde serialization support
 - `prost` for protobuf serialization support
 - `bytes` for bytes conversion support
+- `hex` for hex conversion support
+- `base64` for base64 conversion support

 ## Security considerations and risks